How To Start A Blog: 5 Easy Steps

 Step 3: Pick a platform.
 You have a few choices here.
 Squarespace, which offers ready-to-use themes and is pretty user friendly, is a great place to start.
 My personal favorite is a self-hosted blog via WordPress.org.
 There’s so much you can do with the right WordPress theme and I’ll share some details on how to get started with self-hosting and my 3 favorite WordPress theme makers to shop with in a future post.

 Step 4: Create Content.
 Creating content that showcases your work, that inspires you and motivates you creatively.
 Posts that shine the light into your creative process are a great way to increase your ability to get your work into the right hands and brains.
 Interviews with those you admire or sharing the inspiring work of others works too.
-We’ll talk about the how-to of this in our next Art of Business post.
+We’ll talk about the how-to of this in a future Art of Business post.

 Step 5: Be Patient.
 This is where blogging to support your business as a creative is an advantage.
 It takes time to grow a blogging audience, but if you are a maker and have a social presence, you probably already have an audience at your fingertips.
 Even so, be sure you have the right expectations for blogging.
 If you’re sharing what you love, if you do it independent of sponsored content and you stay consistent, you’ve already succeeded.
 Don’t do it for the likes, don’t do it for the comments, do it for the pure joy of sharing.
 The audience will eventually grow.